The Lion of Bavarians

 Did you know that?

-The locals call the sculpture and "Agouroon" (cucumber in the ancient Greek), since they support that the soldiers died because they eat many cucumbers!
+The locals also call the sculpture "Agourion" (cucumber in the ancient Greek), since they think that the soldiers died because they ate many cucumbers!